ethanflower1903/kubernetes-new/README.md

 Manages security: Docker allows us to save secrets in the swarm itself.
 And then choose to give services access to certain secrets.
 It includes some important commands to the engine like secret inspection, secretly creating, etc.
 Services: Service is a list of tasks that lets us specify the state of a container inside of a cluster.
 Each task represents one instance of a container that should be running and swan schedules them across the nodes.
 More Productivity: By easing technical configuration & rapid deployment of applications no doubt it has increased productivity, Docker not only helps to execute the application in an isolated environment but it also reduces the resources also.
+Pros of Docker:
+Build app only once: An application inside a container can run on a system that has Docker installed.
+So there is no need to build and configure apps multiple times on different platforms.
+More sleep and less worry: With Docker, you test your application inside a container and ship it inside a container.
+This means the environment in which you test is identical to the one on which the app will run in production
+Portability: Docker containers can run on any platform.
+It can run on any local system, Amazon ec2, Google cloud, Virtual box, etc.
+Version control: Like git, Docker has a built version control system.
+Docker containers work just like GIT repositories, allowing you to commit changes to your Docker images and version control them.